bimaputra1/Optimizing-an-ML-Pipeline-in-Azure/README.md

 In this project we aim to predict whether the customer decided to subrcribe to the bank's product or not.

-The best performing model was a
+The experiment was used both hyperdrive run and automl run.
+As a result, the best performing model was Voting Ensemble by automl with an accuracy of 0.9173
-**In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

 ## Scikit-learn Pipeline

 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

 **What are the benefits of the parameter sampler you chose?**